tamias/pardot-client/README.md

 #### Lists in Responses

-For responses that may contain a list of items, if the list contains a single item the Pardot API does not return an array.
+Some responses may contain a list of items.
+If there would only be one item in the list, the Pardot API returns the item on its own not in a list.
 For example:

 ```typescript
 const responseMany = {